MARLEY-MC/marley/README.rst

 .. |gamma| unicode:: 0x3B3 .. lowercase gamma

-**MARLEY** (Model of Argon Reaction Low Energy Yields) is a Monte Carlo event generator for tens-of-MeV neutrino-nucleus interactions.
+**MARLEY** (Model of Argon Reaction Low Energy Yields) is a Monte Carlo event generator for neutrino-nucleus interactions at energies of tens-of-MeV and below.
 The current version computes inclusive neutrino-nucleus cross sections employing the *allowed approximation*: the nuclear matrix elements are evaluated while neglecting Fermi motion and applying the long-wavelength (zero momentum transfer) limit.
-De-excitations of the final-state nucleus emerging from the primary interaction are simulated using a combination of tabulated |gamma|-ray decay schemes and an original implementation of the Hauser-Feshbach statistical model.
+De-excitations of the final-state nucleus emerging from the primary interaction are simulated using a combination of tabulated
+|gamma|-ray decay schemes and an original implementation of the Hauser-Feshbach
+statistical model.

 Input files are provided with the code that are suitable for simulating the charged-current process